marlia92/PFA-component-starter/src/component-library/content/pages/getting-started.md

 Now that you understand the basics, here's how to continue:

-* **Explore the component library**: Browse all available components in the sidebar to see what's possible.
+* **Explore the component starter**: Browse all available components in the sidebar to see what's possible.
 * **Read component documentation**: Each component has detailed prop information and examples.
 * **Experiment with combinations**: Try combining different building blocks to create unique layouts.
 * **Review CloudCannon configuration**: Check `cloudcannon.config.yml` and component `.cloudcannon.*.yml` files to understand how editor customization works.